-There are frequent cases when a cartridge made many years ago (Including decades ago) is used at the crime scene and this cartridge has been changed many owners since its manufacture.
-In such a case the bullet may show multiple marks that formed before the shot.
-It should also be noted, that after the shot, when the bullet hits a different object, additional marks will be reflected on it, that do not belong to the barrel of the weapon.
-In many cases, on the bullet is also reflected marks from the inner surface of the cartridge cases, when there is a separation of cartridge cases and bullet.
-These additional studies complicate the identification process.
+There are frequent cases when a cartridge which was made many years ago (Including decades ago) is used at the crime scene and this cartridge has been changed by many owners since its manufacture.
+In such a case, the bullet may show multiple marks that formed before the shot.
+It should also be noted that after the shot, when the bullet hits a different object, additional marks will be reflected on it that do not belong to the barrel of the weapon.
+In many cases, the bullet could also have reflected marks from inner surface of the cartridge cases.
+This often happens when there is a separation of cartridge cases and bullet.
+These additional studies, however, complicate the identification process.